Supplements and Simvastatin.

 Simvastatin, sold under the brand name Zocor, is a statin: it lowers LDL cholesterol by inhibiting HMG-CoA reductase.
 Statins are the most-prescribed class in the UK.

-Below are the 5 documented pairs we have explicitly assessed against Simvastatin in the Distil database: 1 red, 3 amber, and 1 green.
-The pairs cluster around 3 mechanisms: Additive muscle toxicity, Additive lipid lowering, and CYP3A4 inhibition.
+Below are the 9 documented pairs we have explicitly assessed against Simvastatin in the Distil database: 2 red, 5 amber, and 2 green.
+The pairs cluster around 5 mechanisms: Additive muscle toxicity, Additive lipid lowering, CYP3A4 induction, CYP3A4 inhibition, and Additive HMG-CoA reductase inhibition.
 Every call is cited to either a clinical reference (PMID) or the British National Formulary.
 Anything not on this list is either still to be assessed or beyond our database scope.
 The checker beneath surfaces assessments by supplement, and the missing-item form at the bottom of the page routes any uncatalogued supplement into our next curation pass.

 Documented interactions